franmerino84/Backend.TechChallenge/README.md

 - Standardize API

-	- Use rest route "POST <controller>"
+	- Use rest route "POST &lt;controller&gt;"

 	- Receive a dto in the body insted of a set of parameters in the url